 We Asked 5 Moms How They Chose Their Kids’ Names— Here’s What They Said

 We are always fascinated by baby names and the process of choosing a Mini moniker that fits your babe, holds special meaning, and will stick with them for the rest of their lives.
 You might find yourself seeking inspiration from other parents, literature, and TV shows, or simply selecting a name that’s been in your family for generations.
+Now with the world wide web in the picture, there are so many interesting blog posts too, that can give you many new ideas you hadn’t thought of.
+So whether you are looking at lists of 16 Trendy Middle Names For Amy, or hunting for a first name for your baby boy, you can find it all and more online!
 There are so many paths that can lead you to the best baby name for your little one and we make it a point to ask nearly every mom we interview for their take on the name game.

 In our new summer issue, we asked five moms-including Daphne Oz and The Giving Keys’ Caitlin Crosby–how they chose their kids’ names.
 Here’s what they had to say: